-The Hall Director and other members of their staff will conduct mandatory hall and floor meetings as needed.
-All residents are expected to attend these meetings where important information is distributed and discussions held about residential life policies and procedures.
+The Community Director and other members of their staff will conduct mandatory community meetings as needed.
+All residents are expected to attend these meetings where important information is distributed and discussions held regarding residential life, policies, and procedures.
+The Department of Housing and Residence Life will notify residents via their JSU email at least 72-hours in advance of any non-emergency mandatory meeting.
 Note: Failure to attend hall meetings may result in student disciplinary action.